desalvo/puppet-frontier/README.md

 * **max_access_log**: The max size of the log before rotating them
 * **install_resource**: set this to true if you want to instal the pacemaker FrontierSquid resource
 * **resource_path**: the path where to install the pacemaker resource, default "/usr/lib/ocf/resource.d/lcg"
+* $customize_params : hash that can be used to provide the customize_lines param with ... params.
+* $customize_lines : array, containing lines that will be interpreted as inline templates and will be used to fill the default customize.sh
 Usage
 -----